 Upgrade from XenMobile MDM Edition to Enterprise Edition

-You can upgrade the XenMobile MDM Edition to the XenMobile Enterprise Edition for iOS and Android devices.
+You can upgrade the XenMobile MDM Edition to the XenMobile Advanced Edition (On-premises) or Citrix Endpoint Management (cloud) for iOS and Android devices.

 - The correct Enterprise license.